-What you will learn in this tip: In the previous part of our series on data replication techniques, you learned about asynchronous vs. synchronous replication,
+What you will learn in this tip: In the previous part of our series on data replication techniques, you learned about asynchronous vs. synchronous replication, array-based and network-based replication, and host-based replication products.
+In this part of our series, you key criteria for selecting a data replication product.

-replication product can be difficult.
-We've made it easier for you by providing a free,
+Choosing the best data replication product can be difficult.
+We've made it easier for you by providing a free, downloadable data replication product checklist.
+Click here to download the data replication product checklist you see below.

 KEY CRITERIA FOR SELECTING A REPLICATION PRODUCT |